Cam Thomas (defensive tackle)

-Cameron Jamel Thomas (born December 12, 1986) is an American football nose tackle who is a free agent.
-He was drafted by the San Diego Chargers in the fifth round of the 2010 NFL Draft.
-He played college football at North Carolina.
-Thomas has also been a member of the Pittsburgh Steelers, and Los Angeles Rams.
+Cameron Jamel Thomas (born December 12, 1986) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the San Diego Chargers in the fifth round of the 2010 NFL draft.
+Thomas was also a member of the Pittsburgh Steelers, Los Angeles Rams, Kansas City Chiefs, and Northern Arizona Wranglers.

 Professional career

+Pre-draft

-Thomas was considered one of the top defensive tackle prospects for the 2010 NFL Draft.
+Thomas was considered one of the top defensive tackle prospects for the 2010 NFL draft.

 San Diego Chargers

-Thomas was selected by the San Diego Chargers in the fifth round (146th overall) of the 2010 NFL Draft.
+Thomas was selected by the San Diego Chargers in the fifth round (146th overall) of the 2010 NFL draft.
 During his rookie season in 2010, Thomas played 6 games and has 2 sacks on 7 tackles.
 In 2011, he played all 16 games with 2 starts making 19 tackles with 4 sacks.
 In 2012, he played 16 games with 21 tackles.
 In 2013, he played 16 games with 26 tackles and an interception.
 He became a free agent after the 2013 season.

 Pittsburgh Steelers

 Thomas signed with the Pittsburgh Steelers on March 14, 2014.
 During his first season with Pittsburgh in 2014, he played in all 16 regular season games, recording 19 tackles (11 solo) and half a sack.
 In the Steelers' opening round playoff game against the Baltimore Ravens, Thomas assisted on one tackle.

 In 2015, he played in 15 regular season games, recording 11 tackles (9 solo).
 In the Steelers' first playoff game against the Cincinnati Bengals, he assisted on one tackle and recovered an A. J. McCarron fumble, returning it for 11 yards.
-The turnover would help lead the Steelers to a Chris Boswell field goal in a game they eventually won 18-16.
+The turnover would help lead the Steelers to a Chris Boswell field goal in a game they eventually won 18–16.
 Thomas would also play in the Steelers' second playoff game against the Denver Broncos.